 Falling from a moving vehicle could result in serious injury or death.
 Always fasten your seat belt securely and ensure the passenger seat belt is properly and securely fastened prior to operating or riding in this vehicle.

+2. Shift into park.

-2. Place the transmission in park; then depress the brake pedal.
-3. Turn the ignition switch clockwise to the START position; then when the engine starts, release to the RUN position.
+3. Depress the brake pedal.

+4. Turn the ignition switch clockwise to the START position; then when the engine starts, release to the RUN position.
 Do not increase engine RPM above idle.